About the Coal Industry Advisory Board

-Currently, CIAB Members are drawn from 18 countries accounting for nearly 80%
+Currently, CIAB Members are drawn from 16 countries accounting for just under 80%

-of world coal production and just over 80% of world coal consumption.
+of world coal production and coal consumption.
 Members are drawn from major coal producers, electricity producers, other coal consuming industries and coal

 related organisations.
-Mr. Greg Boyce, Executive Chairman, Peabody Energy Co.
-Inc. is the CIAB Chairman and is supported by an Executive
+Mr. Seamus French, Executive Chairman, Anglo American Coal, is the CIAB Chairman and is supported by an Executive

 Members meet annually and their Associates actively